ACED-IDP/gen3_util/docs/git-lite-workflow.md

 #g3t init
 unset G3T_PROJECT_ID
 unset G3T_PROFILE
-g3t --profile local init --project_id ohsu-test001b
+g3t --profile local init ohsu-test001b

 # Use case: As a institution data steward, I need to approve the project before it can be shared.
 g3t utilities access sign

 # Use case: As a data submitter, I will need to add files to the project and associate them with a subject(patient).
-g3t add tests/fixtures/dir_to_study/file-1.txt  --patient_id P1
+g3t add tests/fixtures/dir_to_study/file-1.txt  --patient P1
 g3t utilities meta create
 ## test meta generation:  META should have 4 files
 g3t commit  -m "commit-1"